laxzycorporation606/laxzycorporation606/README.md

 ---

 ## 🚀 About Me
-Hi, I'm **Wiz Algifahri**, a 14-year-old developer passionate about **gaming optimization** and **non-root modules**.
-I love crafting tools and scripts that enhance user experience and bring out the best in Android gaming.
+Hi, I'm **Wiz Algifahri**, a 14-year-old developer passionate about **gaming optimization** and **Tools for game**.
+I love crafting tools and scripts that enhance user experience and bring out the best in Android.

 ---